I. Background, Islamic Philosophy : Avicenna and Algazali and Averroes

 Therefore, QED There is a necessary being.

-E. Only One -- If there were two, they'd have the shared property of being related to each other, thus each ones existence would depend on this property, and on the existence of the other.
+E. Only One -- If there were two, they'd have the shared property of being related to each other, thus each ones existence would depend on this property, and on the existence of the other, and neither would be necessary.

 F. Simple -- if it were composed -- the whole would in some sense depend upon the existence of its parts, so the whole could not be necessary.